nicokorn/STM32F1XX_WS2812B/README.md

 This is why up to 16 stripes can be controlled in parallel.
 A Timer is used in which 3 DMA transfer are triggered used to write data to the gpio's on which the stripes are connected to.
-This 3 DMA transfer are triggered as following:
+These 3 DMA transfers are triggered as following:
 First trigger is on each period.
 It sets all gpios to high.
 Second trigger is on the first capture compare event on the 8th tick/pulse.
 The GPIOS are set accordingly if the bit for the